Frequently asked questions about weddings

 The price of our services varies depending on how far the celebrant must travel to get to your ceremony location.

 This service is turnkey.
-It includes the initial phone conversation, opening the case file, meeting to finalize the ceremony, celebrant travel, celebration and taxes.
+It includes the opening of your case file, meeting to finalize the ceremony, celebrant travel, celebration and taxes.
 No other fees will be added to this amount.

 What are the payment terms when booking a ceremony?

-To confirm your reservation, your officiant will request to send him adeposit of 200$ within the following two (2) weeks via an Interac transfer to his email address.
+To confirm your reservation, your celebrant will ask you to send a $200 deposit promptly via Interac e-Transfer to their email address.

 The balance owed must be paid no later than one (1) month prior to the ceremony.